 Read how the AMA develops policies, the categories of AMA policy and how AMA policies support patient health and physician well being.

-Download the MSS Digest of Policy Actions (PDF) for the most recent MSS policy actions.
+Download the MSS Digest of Policy Actions (PDF, members only) for the most recent MSS policy actions.

 Submit your topic to the MSS Open Forum